markclare1992/markclare1992.github.io/_pages/about.md

 - Use of API's for notifications & pricing.
 - Player specific databases used for further bets.
 - Python & selenium used for web scraping, MongoDB used as the database, private Github repos for version control.
-- Shiny apps used for calculations.
+- Shiny apps & Rstudio scripts used for calculations.

 ## Football Trader
 ### Spreadex